LogtalkDotOrg/logtalk3/manuals/_sources/libraries/grammars.rst.txt

 The library uses (when necessary) parametric objects where the single parameter can be either ``chars`` or ``codes``.
 The parameter must be bound when using the DCGs.
-For example, when using implicit message
+For example, when using implicit
-sending:
+message-sending:

 ::